ScottLogic/blog/_posts/2018-05-17-4-tips-for-getting-a-job-offer-from-a-careers-fair.md

 title: Four Tips For Getting a Job Offer From a Careers Fair
 date: 2018-05-17 00:00:00 Z
 categories:
-- lhamilton
 - People
 author: lhamilton
 layout: default_post
 summary: 'The four most helpful tips for getting a job offer from a careers fair based on my successful experience at the SiliconMilkRoundabout event last year. '
 ---

 I first encountered Scott Logic at the [SiliconMilkRoundabout](https://www.siliconmilkroundabout.com/) recruitment event last year, and the Monday after attending the event I was offered a job interview.
 Having successfully navigated the rest of the hiring process, this year I’ll be attending the same event as a member of staff and meeting potential applicants.